ahermanto47/nodejs-express-exercise/README.md

 ```

-> As shown above, the annotation represents one path object in OpeAPI V3 schema, and the function underneath that annotation is what got assigned to that operation.
-So when user perform a get to http://localhost:5000/Employees, the system will call dbo.listAppEmployees() function, which fetch data from a mongo db database.
+> As shown above, the annotation represents one operation for one path in OpeAPI V3 schema, and the function underneath that annotation is what got assigned to that operation.
+So when user perform a get to http://localhost:5000/Employees, the system will call **dbo.listAppEmployees()** function, which fetch data from a mongo db database.
 See below code snippets from db/conn.js;

 ```
   listAllEmployees: function() {